Senior year is a time for making memories and gearing up for your college adventures. But no lie: It's a lot to juggle.

 Last chance to ACT (or SAT).
 If you haven’t already, or want to improve your score, now is your final opportunity.
 It’s also a good time to take SAT subject tests for any recently completed courses.
 (Not sure if you need them?
 Learn more from this post at The College Board.)

 Schedule interviews.
 Make sure you’ve set up any college interviews that are required.
-For virtual interviews, double check your device works with the interviewer’s platform before the call.
+For any virtual interviews, double check your device works with the interviewer’s platform before the call.

 Tend to your stragglers.
 Submit any remaining college applications with late deadlines.